DHAT REGIONAL & National Roles

 VCT Service Delivery

-the project will provide VCT services to people with speech and hearing disabilities.
-At any given time, each VCT centre will be staffed with at least 1 counsellor who is a sign language translator and another with speech and hearing disability
+The project will provide VCT services to people with speech and hearing disabilities.
+At any given time, each VCT centre will be staffed with at least 1 counselor who is a sign language translator and another with speech and hearing disability

 Training of Sign Language Communicators